 THE PRESENCE (2010)

 What happened?
 How did Mira Sorvino go from making brilliant films like Romy & Michelle’s High School Reunion to this?
-The Presence is a paranormal/spiritual romance about a woman with two ghosts playing the angel and devil on her shoulder.
+The Presence is a paranormal/spiritual romance about a woman with two ghosts playing the angel and devil on her shoulders.

 Mira comes to an old family house by a lake to work and be alone—and for the first near 20 minutes, there is not a word spoken as she goes about her daily chores and a pasty white ghost watches her.
 Finally, her boyfriend comes to surprise her and she spends the rest of the movie treating him like shit because she has trust issues with men and because the dark ghost is whispering negative shit in her ear.
 Don’t be scared.
 That’s the good white ghost on the right in the pic.